 The sequentially developed topics allow progression through the awards.
 Students who hold the graduate certificate receive credit for topics already taken.

-Applicants who do not hold the Graduate Certificate in Health (Palliative Care) or a Graduate Certificate in Palliative Care must normally hold an approved degree or equivalent qualifications and not less than two years professional experience in the health sector or related field.
+Applicants who do not hold the Graduate Certificate in Health (Palliative Care) or a Graduate Certificate in Palliative Care must normally hold an approved degree or equivalent qualifications.
 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.
 Credit may be granted, on application, for comparable prior studies.

 The course aims to bring people from diverse backgrounds and disciplines to work together in appraisal, assessment and problem-solving required of a multi-disciplinary/multi-professional team in this area.

-The course also aims to develop independent critical thinkers who will be able to contribute to the development of the practice of Palliative Care.
+The course also aims to develop independent critical thinkers who will be able to contribute to the development of the practice of Palliative Care as it evolves.

 At the completion of this course, students should be able to:

-- critically appraise Palliative Care theory, research, ethics and professional literature, further developing their knowledge and skills in this area
+- critically appraise Palliative Care theory, research and professional literature, further developing their knowledge and skills in this area

 - continue to develop critical reflective skills and self evaluation of their own professional practice